 - Te Tāhuhu o te Mātauranga.
 (2008).
 Te Marautanga o Aotearoa.
 Te Whanganui-a-Tara, Aotearoa: Te Pou Taki Kōrero Whāiti.

 - Ministry of Education.
 (2009).
 Te Aho Arataki Marau mō te Ako I te Reo Māori - Kura Auraki - Curriculum Guidelines for Teaching and Learning Te Reo Māori in English Medium Schools Years 1-13.
 Wellington, New Zealand: Learning Media.

 - Ministry of Education.
 (2011).
 Tataiako Cultural Competencies for Teachers of Māori Learners.

 - Ministry of Education.
 (2013).
 Ka Hikitia - Accelerating Success 2013-2017 The Māori Education Strategy

 - Williams, H. (2008).
 Dictionary of the Maori Language (7th edition).
 Wellington: Securacopy.

 - Interdisciplinary perspective, Communication, Critical thinking, Cultural understanding,

 Environmental literacy, Information literacy, Research, Teamwork.

 - Learning Outcomes

-- Critical reflection of assessment methods within Te Marautanga o Aotearoa (2008).
+- Undertake critical reflection of assessment methods within Te Marautanga o Aotearoa (2008)